DannyDoneva96/Project-My-Wedding/README.md

 Wedding-App-React-Project
 This app was created for my project defence @ SoftUni for my React course.
 The project was generated with React version 18.2.0.
-React web application for reading and creating wishes, TODO:also like and comment on them.
+React web application for reading and creating wishes, also like and dislike them.

 ## Built with: